ApocalyVec/IndexPenDemo/README.md

 TODO: .........

 ### For any further questions,
-please leave your comments in "issue" or forward it to hw2892@columbia.edu or zl2990@columbia.edu
+please leave your comments in "**issue**" or forward it to hw2892@columbia.edu or zl2990@columbia.edu

 ### Cite The Paper: